 As per our insight, we have taken the decision to offer this level of programme to 10-14-year olds (also in line with our Player Development Framework Ages & Stages).

 Working alongside our National League department, we have opened up the below dates for the Aspire Programme for the 2019-20 year (there are some regional variances):

 The content of the Aspire Programme will be aligned to the Player Development Framework.

 The Aspire Programme sessions will be hosted at the Regional Talent Hubs within each region.

-To view the events and access our online payment system please click on the relevant region below:
+To access the registration portal and the online payment system, please click on the relevant region below:

 The EDP is the Diploma in Sporting Excellence (DiSE) qualification, tailored to basketball.
 This is designed to meet the needs of players aged 16-19 that wish to continue their sporting career and gain appropriately levelled educational qualifications at the same time.
 The EDP is not a qualification for simply playing the game; this is a two-year programme whereby players receive additional support and guidance for their basketball development and education.
 The EDP is aimed at athletes who have the realistic potential to achieve excellence and are seeking to perform at the highest level as their main career goal.

 Players are referred from the Aspire Programme and cross-referenced with the National Scouting, Talent Identification & Tracking Programme and will be selected to attend one of our educationally-based England Development Programmes (EDPs).